Craigacp/MIToolbox/README.md

 than communication channels and so expect all the data to be available before execution and sample their own probability distributions from the data.

-All functions expect the inputs to be vectors or matrices of doubles.
+All MATLAB functions expect the inputs to be vectors or matrices of doubles.

 Functions contained:
  - Entropy